Why Food Bloggers Are Ditching DSLR Cameras for AI

 Why you need visual guardrails today

-According to the US Copyright Office’s AI guidance, the legal treatment of AI-generated work is still in flux.
-And research on generative AI from firms like Gartner suggests we’re still moving through hype toward more scrutiny and regulation.
+Policies and laws are evolving The US Copyright Office’s AI guidance shows that legal treatment of AI work is still in flux.
+Research from Gartner suggests we’re moving through hype.
+More scrutiny and regulation are coming.

-Delivery marketplaces and social channels can update their policies around AI imagery at any time.
-Because terms differ by platform and are updated frequently, you should always check current guidelines before uploading AI photos.
+Platforms can change rules overnight Delivery platforms and social channels can update AI policies at any time.
+Terms differ by platform.
+They update often.
+Check current guidelines before uploading AI photos.

 Future-proof visual standards: quick guardrail checklist